Practice Policies & Patient Information

 However, we are aware that things can go wrong resulting in a patient feeling that they have a genuine cause for complaint.
 If this is so, we would wish for the matter to be settled as quickly, and as amicably, as possible.

-To pursue a complaint please contact the practice manager and she will deal with your concerns appropriately.
+To pursue a complaint please contact the Office Manager or Practice Manager and they will deal with your concerns appropriately.
 Further written information is available on the complaints procedure from reception.

 We are continually striving to improve our service.
 Any helpful suggestions would be much appreciated and a suggestion box is located in the waiting area.